 Moves across the state line into Alabama in 1859

 According to the pension applications of James and WIlliam, in 1859 John Taylor moved his family 50-odd miles southwest from Walker County, Georgia into Marshall County, Alabama near its border with Jackson, and DeKalb counties.
-The 1860 Marshall County census shows John Taylor and his wife Sarah E. Taylor living in the eastern part of the county in the general vicinity of Guntersville.
-3 The two eldest sons were no longer in the household, and several children had been added to the family during the 1850s.
+The 1860 Marshall County census shows John Taylor and his wife Sarah E. Taylor living in the eastern part of the county not far from Guntersville.
+6 The two eldest sons were no longer in the household, and several children had been added to the family during the 1850s.
 A son born about 1858 was born in Georgia but a daughter born in March 1860 was born in Alabama, confirming that they had only recently moved into the state.
 Indeed, Georgia Taylor’s death certificate gives her birthplace specifically as Marshall County, Alabama.